YP-Learning/LetUs-C/src/Ch12-The-C-Preprocessors/C/README.md

 #define TO_LOWER(ch) (ch + 32)
 #define MAX(a, b, c) (a > b ? (a > c ? a:c):(b > c ? b:c))
 ```

+e.
+Write macro definations with arguments for calculation of Simple Interest and Amount.
+Store these macro definations in a file called "interest.h". include this in your program, and use the macro definations for calculating simple intrest and amount.
+[Solution](./e.c)